pbattuello/CoMSCER/README.md

 **_AIM:_**

-Given 2 conditions and the mutation matrix, the tool allows the identification of the best workflow for mutational signature analysis based on technical and biological readouts.
+Given conditions and a set of SBS signatures, the tool allows the identification of the best workflow for mutational signature analysis based on technical and biological readouts.

 _**Requirement:**_